gilburns/Installomator-wiki/Configuration-and-Variables.md

 The `NOTIFY` variable controls the notifications shown to the user, notifications like when an app was installed/updated.
 The default is `success`.
 Notifications are native macOS notifications.
 By default, AppleScript is used and, yes we agree, is not user friendly.
 Clicking it will open Script Editor.
 It's useful however for IT use when running initial deployments, for example in a computer lab.

-We recommend installing swiftDialog, which supports a custom notification icon, and setting `NOTIFY_DIALOG` shown below.

 - `success`:   (default) notify the user after a successful install
 - `silent`:    no notifications
 - `all`:       all notifications (great for Self Service installation)

-`All` notifications includes things like download in progress, update not needed, installation complete, and failure messages, if any.
+`all` notifications includes things like download in progress, update not needed, installation complete, and failure messages, if any.
+Can be useful for Self Service items, but we recommend to use swiftDialog instead

+We recommend installing swiftDialog, which supports a custom notification icon, and setting `NOTIFY_DIALOG` shown below.

 ## Use swiftDialog for notifications

 If the `NOTIFY_DIALOG` variable is set to 1, then Installomator will check for [swiftDialog](https://github.com/bartreardon/swiftDialog) 2 or later, and if installed use that for notifications. `0` is default.
 Installomator, of course, can install swiftDialog.

 ### Logo